What is dental bonding?

 Dental bonding usually isn’t painful because your dentist won’t be working anywhere close to the pain-sensing nerve inside your tooth.
 In most cases, anesthesia isn’t even necessary during dental bonding.
 Some people may experience temporary sensitivity after their dental bonding procedure.
 Over-the-counter pain relievers can help ease this discomfort.

 After dental bonding, proper oral hygiene is essential to keep your mouth healthy and bright.
 Brush at least twice a day with a soft toothbrush and fluoride toothpaste, and floss between your teeth once daily.
 In addition, you should visit your dentist regularly for check-ups and cleanings.

 Risks / Benefits

-What are the advantages and disadvantages of dental bonding?
+What are the advantages of dental bonding?

 Recovery and Outlook

 What is the recovery time after dental bonding?

 Teeth bonding requires zero downtime.
 You’ll be able to resume all normal activities as soon as you leave your dentist’s office.

 Do teeth need special care after dental bonding?